WJRT-TV: News operation

-As of December 2021, WJRT presently broadcasts 43½ hours of locally produced newscasts each week (with 7½ hours each weekday and four hours each on Saturdays and Sundays).
+As of October 2024, WJRT presently broadcasts 37 hours of locally produced newscasts each week (with seven hours each weekday and one hour each on Saturdays and Sundays).

-The station produces a regular slate of newscasts plus additional afternoon hours during the week.
-With the cancellation of Who Wants to Be a Millionaire, the station expanded its noon newscast to an hour starting September 9, 2019 with consumer alerts, entertainment highlights, a featured "Pet of the Day" (a companion segment to 4 p.m.
+The station produces a regular slate of newscasts plus additional afternoon content during the week.
+With the cancellation of Who Wants to Be a Millionaire, the station expanded its noon newscast to an hour starting September 9, 2019, with consumer alerts, entertainment highlights, a featured "Pet of the Day" (a companion segment to 4 p.m.
 "Dog of the Day" but focusing on other pets) and "Worth it Wednesday" deals segment based on Good Morning America's "Steals and Deals" segment.
 Also in September, Gray TV stations including WJRT began carrying Full Court Press hosted by Greta Van Susteren.

 WJRT's news director Jim Bleicher and General Manager Tom Bryson either retired or left the station after the sale was announced.
 Furthermore, on April 6, 2011, less than a week after SJL taking over control of WJRT, they terminated longtime weekend anchor Joel Feick and removed longtime weeknight anchor Bill Harris from the newsdesk.
 Harris later returned to WJRT on May 3, 2011, reporting from a homeland security training conference in Grand Rapids for the station's evening newscast.
 Feick was later hired by competitor WEYI-TV as weekday morning news anchor.
 On January 4, 2012, it was announced that Harris was also hired by WEYI-TV to anchor the 6 p.m. newscast, a position he began on January 30, 2012.

-On October 8, 2012, a one-on-one interview with Republican Vice Presidential candidate Paul Ryan by WJRT's Terry Camp made national news when Ryan accused Camp of "stuffing words into people's mouths" after he asked questions about inner-city crime and gun laws, then later said Camp "embarrassed himself".
+On October 8, 2012, a one-on-one interview with Republican vice presidential candidate Paul Ryan by WJRT's Terry Camp made national news when Ryan accused Camp of "stuffing words into people's mouths" after he asked questions about inner-city crime and gun laws, then later said Camp "embarrassed himself".
 MSNBC host Rachel Maddow aired the segment on her show the next day and defended Camp while attacking Ryan's answers.
 Fox News Channel host Brian Kilmeade took the opposite stance by defending Ryan and saying Camp asked "gotcha questions".

 In September 2019, the station expanded its noon newscast and added a national syndication news show.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WJRT, and replace them with a "weather hub" produced by The Weather Channel, which AMG also owns.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-In 2004 along with all the other ABC owned stations, WJRT launched ABC News Now on its digital subchannel, while in 2005 all ABC stations launched AccuWeather Channel on their third subchannel.
+In 2004 along with the other ABC owned stations, WJRT launched ABC News Now on its digital subchannel.
+In 2005, the ABC O&Os launched AccuWeather Channel on their third subchannel.

-ABC Owned Television Stations, including WJRT, launched on April 27, 2009 the Live Well Network in high definition on the stations' sub-channels alongside the AccuWeather Channel.
+ABC Owned Television Stations, including WJRT, launched the Live Well Network in high definition on the stations' sub-channels on April 27, 2009.

 On October 31, 2013, WJRT added the local version of WeatherNation to its third digital subchannel, replacing AccuWeather Channel.